saichandglobal/ssss/.gitlab/issue_templates/imoc_onboarding.md

 1. [ ] An account on GitLab's PagerDuty account (via Access Request)
 2. [ ] The PagerDuty App on your phone
 3. [ ] Join the following channels on Slack: #incident-management, #production, #feed_alerts-general, #abuse, #dev-escalation
-4. [ ] If you're starting as an IMOC Shadow, also joining the #imoc_shadows channel on Slack.
+4. [ ] If you're starting as an IMOC Shadow, also joining the #imoc_general channel on Slack.
 5. [ ] Make sure you can login to the [dashboards site](https://dashboards.gitlab.net/d/RZmbBr7mk/gitlab-triage)
 6. [ ] Make sure you can login to [kibana](https://log.gprd.gitlab.net/)
 7. [ ] Familiarize yourself with the [dev escalation process](/handbook/engineering/development/processes/Infra-Dev-Escalation/process.html)